 Blade free (Femto) LASIK

-The benchmark procedure for lasik is the Blade Free Femto LASIK.
-This procedure symbolizes safety and precision by creating an ideal flap using the Femtosecond laser instead of the microkeratome blades used for traditional LASIK.
-This is the only LASIK procedure approved by NASA and the American army that is clinically proven to enable better vision for their workforce.
+The benchmark procedure for LASIK is the Blade-Free Femto LASIK.
+This procedure offers safety and precision by creating an ideal flap using the Femtosecond laser instead of the microkeratome blades used for traditional LASIK.
+This is the only LASIK procedure approved by NASA and the American army that is clinically proven to enable the better vision for their workforce.
 Customized Femtolasik a newer version of Bladefree Lasik goes a step ahead by delivering the best possible vision achievable by any laser procedure.

 I am not eligible for LASIK- What now?